Hornbill-Docs/esp-config/esp-config/customize/employee-portal/employee-portal-widgets.md

 #### Configure
 * **Display as Tiles**<br>Selecting options lets you toggle between a list view and a tile view.
 * **Icon**<br>Select an icon to accompany the name of the link.
-* **Address**<br>Specify an address for the link - if referencing a Hornbill link which needs to be accessible from the Employee Portal or the Employee Mobile App, ensure to use the relative path in this field - i.e for a progressive capture link catalog/new-service-request/com.hornbill.servicemanager/1/1/ (Where 1/1/ IS Replaced with the service and progressive capture ID's)
+* **Address**<br>Specify an address for the link - if referencing a Hornbill link which needs to be accessible from the Employee Portal or the Employee Mobile App, ensure to use the relative path in this field.
+For example, for an Intelligent Capture link `catalog/new-service-request/com.hornbill.servicemanager/1/1/` (where `1/1/` is replaced with the service ID and progressive capture ID.)
 * **Image**<br>Use an image to represent the link.
 * **Name**<br>Add a name for your link.
 * **Description**<br>Add a description to display if you want a little more detail about the link.